roboconf/roboconf.github.io/en/user-guide/instances-description.md

 The instance may also declare properties to override component properties.
 As an example, if a component exports a *port* property with the default value 8080, the instance may override it (e.g. with 8081).

-	instanceof Tomcat {
+	instance of Tomcat {
 		name: Tomcat;
 		port: 8081;
 	}

-> Instances definition can be splitted into several files.
+Instances definition can be split into several files.
+It is indeed possible to import other instance definitions.
-> The import mechanism will be documented later.
+Instances definitions can mix imports and instances declaration, or, it can only contain imports.

+	import database.instances;
+	import servers.instances;

+	instance of MyApp {
+		# whatever
+	}